 Apple CarPlay performs many of the same functions as an iPhone.
 Motorists can use the software to get turn-by-turn directions, make calls, send and receive text messages, and listen to music or podcasts.
 The features are displayed on an easy-to-use interface with large icons that iPhone users will instantly recognize.

 The bulk of CarPlay’s features can be accessed using Siri, Apple’s digital assistant.
-For example, the driver can say “call Alex K,” “get directions to Cafe Rio,” or “play Dropkick Murphys” and Siri will obey.
+For example, the driver can say “call Alex,” “get directions to Cafe Rio,” or “play Dropkick Murphys” and Siri will obey.
 A motorist whose car isn’t equipped with voice-recognition technology can navigate the software using the touchscreen embedded in the dashboard, or the various knobs and buttons typically found on the steering wheel and center console.
 The iPhone’s screen is locked when CarPlay is active.

 A small selection of third-party apps are compatible with — and optimized for — CarPlay.
 Early adopters included iHeartRadio, Spotify, Pandora, and Stitcher.
-Entering the game a bit later was Tidal, who announced in December that it was finally joining the party.
+Entering the game a bit later was Tidal, which announced in December 2017 that it was finally joining the party.
 Now, folks can stream Jay Z or Beyonce’s albums straight to their cars.
 In a tweet announcing the integration, Tidal noted, “Get ready to access all your favorite music and Tidal playlists right from your car’s dashboard.”

 We're proud to announce that TIDAL is now CarPlay compatible!
 Get ready to access all your favorite music & TIDAL playlists right from your car’s dashboard. pic.twitter.com/JqqMFbJlwg